Encryption Best Practices

 - Create and activate new Enterprise Manager keysets regularly.
 When you activate a keyset, the public Enterprise Manager key is automatically propagated to backup servers connected to Veeam Backup Enterprise Manager and is used for encrypted jobs on these servers.

 - Create backup copies of Enterprise Manager keysets and keep them in a safe place.
 If your installation of Veeam Backup Enterprise Manager goes down for some reason, you will lose private Enterprise Manager keys.
 As a result, you will not be able to use the Veeam Backup Enterprise Manager functionality to recover data from backups and tapes without a password.

 For more information on data decryption without a password, see Decrypting Data Without Password.

 Encryption for Existing Jobs

-If you enable encryption for an existing job, during the next job session Veeam Backup & Replication will create a full backup file.
+If you enable encryption for an existing job, except the backup copy job, during the next job session Veeam Backup & Replication will automatically create a full backup file.
 The created full backup file and subsequent incremental backup files in the backup chain will be encrypted with the specified password.